 Create a function quilt_simple(sample, outsize, patchsize, overlap, tol) that randomly samples square patches of size patchsize from sample in order to create an output image of size outsize.
 Start by sampling a random patch for the upper-left corner.
 Then sample new patches to overlap with existing ones.
 For example, the second patch along the top row will overlap by patchsize pixels in the vertical direction and overlap pixels in the horizontal direction.
 Patches in the first column will overlap by patchsize pixels in the horizontal direction and overlap pixels in the vertical direction.
 Other patches will have two overlapping regions (on the top and left) which should both be taken into account.
 Once the cost of each patch has been computed, randomly choose on patch whose cost is less than a threshold determined by tol (see description of choose_sample below).

-I strongly suggest that you create two helper functions ssd_patch and choose_sample. ssd_patch performs template matching with the overlapping region, computing the cost of sampling each patch, based on the sum of squared differences (SSD) of the overlapping regions of the existing and sampled patch.
+I suggest that you create two helper functions ssd_patch and choose_sample. ssd_patch performs template matching with the overlapping region, computing the cost of sampling each patch, based on the sum of squared differences (SSD) of the overlapping regions of the existing and sampled patch.
 I suggest using a masked template.
 The template is the patch in the current output image that is to be filled in (many pixel values will be 0 because they are not filled in yet).
 The mask has the same size as the patch template and has values of 1 in the overlapping region and values of 0 elsewhere.
 The SSD of the masked template with the input texture image can be computed efficiently using filtering operations, producing an image in which the output is the overlap cost (SSD) of choosing a sample centered at each pixel.

 [y, x] = find(cost<minc*(1+tol)).
 If the minimum is approximately zero (which can happen initially), it might make sense to set minc to a larger value, e.g., minc=max(minc,small_cost_value);.
 Another way is to sample one of the K lowest-cost patches.

 After a patch is sampled, its pixels should be copied directly into the corresponding position in the output image.
 Note that it is very easy to make alignment mistakes when computing the cost of each patch, sampling a low-cost patch, and copying the patch from the source to the output.
-I suggest using an odd value of patchsize so that its center is well-defined.
+Use an odd value for patchsize so that its center is well-defined.
 Be sure to thoroughly debug, for example, by checking that the overlapping portion of the copied pixels has the same SSD as the originally computed cost.
 As a sanity check, try generating a small texture image with low tolerance (e.g., 0.00001), with the first patch sampled from the upper-left of the source image.
 This should produce a partial copy of the source image.
 Once you have this function working, save a result (with higher tolerance for more stochastic texture) generated from the same sample as used for the random method.

 Your final task is to create a function texture_transfer, based on your quilt_cut function for creating a texture sample that is guided by a pair of sample/target correspondence images (section 3 of the paper).
 You do not need to implement the iterative method described in the paper (you can do so for extra points: see Bells and Whistles).
 The main difference between this function and quilt_cut is that there is an additional cost term based on the difference between the sampled source patch and the target patch at the location to be filled.